Medically reviewed by Drugs.com. Last updated on Feb 21, 2019.

 Roflumilast: May enhance the immunosuppressive effect of Immunosuppressants.
 Consider therapy modification

 Salicylates: May enhance the adverse/toxic effect of Corticosteroids (Systemic).
 These specifically include gastrointestinal ulceration and bleeding.
 Corticosteroids (Systemic) may decrease the serum concentration of Salicylates.
 Withdrawal of corticosteroids may result in salicylate toxicity.
 Monitor therapy

 Sargramostim: Corticosteroids (Systemic) may enhance the therapeutic effect of Sargramostim.
 Specifically, corticosteroids may enhance the myeloproliferative effects of sargramostim.
 Monitor therapy

 Siponimod: Immunosuppressants may enhance the immunosuppressive effect of Siponimod.
 Monitor therapy

 Sipuleucel-T: Immunosuppressants may diminish the therapeutic effect of Sipuleucel-T. Monitor therapy

-Somatropin: May diminish the therapeutic effect of Cortisone.
+Somatropin: Cortisone may diminish the therapeutic effect of Somatropin.
+Somatropin may diminish the therapeutic effect of Cortisone.
 Growth hormone may reduce the conversion of cortisone to the active cortisol metabolite.
-Consider therapy modification
+Monitor therapy

 Tacrolimus (Systemic): Corticosteroids (Systemic) may decrease the serum concentration of Tacrolimus (Systemic).
 Conversely, when discontinuing corticosteroid therapy, tacrolimus concentrations may increase.
 Monitor therapy